Saga of the Ruckers

 Any LVL 5 role challenge is considered as a general challenge as long as the targeted role is not already LVL 5.
 Otherwise successfully completing the role specific challenge takes precedence.

-Success
+Challenge: Success

 Successfully completing a general challenge gives the player the ability to re-roll one dice of choice and choose which of the results they want.